ThalesGroup/frama-c-lsp/README.md

 # ACSl LSP

-This repository contains both the server and client software that implment the Language Server Protocol (LSP) for C/ACSL language.
+This repository contains both the server and client software that implement the Language Server Protocol (LSP) for C/ACSL language.
 Refer to README files in each subdirectory for installation guidelines.